 Research background

 There has been an increase in the amount of literature and our understanding of Hepatitis E virus (HEV) infection since the landmark paper by Kamar et al in 2014.
-This study describes the outcome of HEV treatment in a transplant center in Singapore, where immunosuppressed Asian hosts appear to have lower sustained virologic response (SVR) rates after a 12 wk course of ribavirin than reported earlier.
+This study describes the outcome of HEV treatment in a transplant centre in Singapore, where immunosuppressed Asian hosts appear to have lower sustained virologic response (SVR) rates after a 12-wk course of ribavirin than reported earlier.

 Research motivation

-Singapore is a unique industrialized country where although ethnic Chinese make up 76% of the population, it is a thriving hub with many international visitors.
-7 Genotypes of HEV have been described so far and studies have reported a rate of chronicity of 50%-60%.
-Ribavirin is considered an effective treatment option for chronic HEV in post-transplant patients where success rates > 75% have been reported in France and Germany alongside reduction of immunosuppression dose.
-Most clinical studies come from Europe and the United States, there is a pressing need to characterize and investigate the state of chronic HEV infection in Asian populations.
+Singapore is a unique industrialized country where, although ethnic Chinese make up 76% of the population, it is a thriving hub with many international visitors.
+Seven genotypes of HEV have been described so far, and studies have reported a rate of chronicity of 50%-60%.
+Ribavirin is considered an effective treatment option for chronic HEV in post-transplant patients, where success rates > 75% have been reported in France and Germany alongside a reduction in immunosuppression dose.
+Since most clinical studies come from Europe and the United States, there is a pressing need to characterize and investigate the state of chronic HEV infection in Asian populations.

 Research objectives